seanox/xml-micro-exchange-php/manual/api-options.md

 - Request was successfully executed

 ###  HTTP/1.0 400 Bad Request
+- Storage header is invalid, 1 - 64 characters (0-9A-Z_) are expected
-- XPath is malformed
+- XPath is missing or malformed

 ### HTTP/1.0 404 Resource Not Found
-- Storage is invalid
+- Storage does not exist

 In addition, OPTIONS can also be used as an alternative to CONNECT, because CONNECT is not an HTTP standard.
 For this purpose OPTIONS without XPath, but